ItsssMikey/ACIT4610_assignment1/README.md

     mutation_rate   = 0.05,
     crossover_rate  = 0.8,
     tournament_size = 2,
+    seed = 42
 )
 ```

 ---

 ## AI Usage Declaration
+AI was primarily utilized for documentation purposes.

-The following components were developed or assisted using AI:
+Components that developed or assisted using AI are detailed below.
-- `jobshop.py`:
+They are also clearly marked in the code.
 - `benchmark.py`:
+    - Plotting mostly done using AI
     - Multithreading mostly was done using AI